 - Skype– Even your grandmother has a Skype username.
 It’s an old G when it comes to Internet communication.
 It’s free to use locally and globally.
 Instant message, video call, voice call, and group call all from the Skype desktop or mobile app.

-- SalesHandy– A data analytics and communication tools to help sales & marketing teams become highly productive through email tracking, document sharing with password protection, email templates and email campaign (mail merge).
+- Saleshandy– A Cold email outreach platform to help sales & marketing teams become highly productive through email tracking, document sharing with password protection, email templates and email campaign (mail merge).

 - Slack– Slack is the undisputed champion of team communication.
 Using an always-on chat interface, teams can converse with each other publically via channels or privately through instant message.
 It’s simple to share files, access archives, and create private and public reminders.
 Quite a few apps integrate well with Slack, includingio, which bridges the gap between Slack and email.